khulnasoft/tracker/docs/docs/advanced/os-info.md

 # Special: Overriding OS needed files

-Tracee supports eBPF CO-RE (Compile Once - Run Everywhere) technology and, because of that, it might need some information about the Linux OS it is running at.
-Tracee, through libbpfgo, must have access to /etc/os-release file AND either /boot/config-$(uname-r) OR /proc/config.gz files (KernelConfig API at helpers/kernel_config).
+Tracker supports eBPF CO-RE (Compile Once - Run Everywhere) technology and, because of that, it might need some information about the Linux OS it is running at.
+Tracker, through libbpfgo, must have access to /etc/os-release file AND either /boot/config-$(uname-r) OR /proc/config.gz files (KernelConfig API at helpers/kernel_config).